AdamSpitz/RedDwarf-JS/README.markdown

 ## Credits

-I hardly did anything.
-I basically just ported the [Darkstar-as3](http://code.google.com/p/darkstar-as3/) code over to Javascript.
-Thanks go to those guys, and the whole Project Darkstar/RedDwarf team.
+This is just a port of the [Darkstar-as3](http://code.google.com/p/darkstar-as3/) code over to Javascript.
+Thanks go to the people who wrote that, and the whole Project Darkstar/RedDwarf team.
 (Though if it doesn't work, it's probably my fault - it's very possible that I didn't port the code quite right.)

 ## Disclaimer

 I don't know much about RedDwarf, or about WebSockets or Orbited.
 I don't promise that this code will work for you.
-I haven't tried it out on different platforms.
-All I know is that it seems to work for me on my machine.
+I've tried it out with the HelloChannels and SwordWorld projects, on a few different browsers (Safari and Firefox and Chrome on my Macbook, and IE8 and Chrome on Windows XP).
 Please let me know if you find bugs or would like to make a suggestion or a contribution.

-## Technical stuff
+## License

-In the long run, hopefully we'll be able to use some sort of official standardized WebSockets thing; for now, we're using [Orbited](http://orbited.org).
-Could also try something like Jetty.
+Like [Darkstar-as3](http://code.google.com/p/darkstar-as3/), this project is under the [MIT License](http://www.opensource.org/licenses/mit-license.php).